 We like to celebrate with our employees and recognise their service and commitment, so the organisation will award an additional two days of annual leave on the first full leave year following the completion of two years' service.
 After the full year following 5 years' service another two additional days will be awarded, followed by an additional two days upon completion of 10 years' service.
+Those on term time contracts are excluded from the long service entitlement.

 Completed less than two years' service 35 days

-two+ years' service 37 days
+Two+ years' service 37 days

-five+ years' service 39 days
+Five+ years' service 39 days

 10+ years' service 41 days